IBM/event-automation/_es_11.2/07-administering/08-cruise-control.md

 Ensures that disk space usage of each disk is below a given threshold.

 Use this goal to rebalance the distribution of the partitions on disk space usage under a given threshold.
-This may not result in the disk space usage being evenly distributed amongst brokers, it only ensures that the disk space usage of each broker is under a given threshold.
+This might not result in the disk space usage being evenly distributed amongst brokers, it only ensures that the disk space usage of each broker is under a given threshold.

 For even distribution of disk space usage amongst brokers, see [IntraBrokerDiskUsageDistributionGoal](#intrabrokerdiskusagedistributiongoal).